 Alastair studied zoology at the University of Durham and made his first film, on the Okavango, while still a student.
 He joined the BBC Natural History Unit in 1983, working on a wide range of the department’s programmes, including the BAFTA award-winning ‘The Really Wild Show’, ‘Wildlife on One’, ‘The Natural World’and the innovative ‘Reefwatch’.
 He went on to work on the BBC1 series ‘The Trials of Life’with Sir David Attenborough, and produced ‘Life in the Freezer’, a six-part series for BBC1 celebrating the wildlife of the Antarctic, presented by Sir David Attenborough.
 In 1992, while still working on this series, he was appointed Head of the BBC Natural History Unit.

 Six years later Alastair stood down to concentrate on hands-on filmmaking.
 His BBC credits include:

 - Series Producer of ‘The Blue Planet’, the original landmark series on the natural history of the world’s oceans

 - Producer of ‘Deep Blue’, a cinematic movie of the world’s oceans.

 - The Executive Producer and a Presenter of the innovative live broadcast ‘Live from the Abyss’.

-He was Series Producer for the Natural History Unit’s landmark series, ‘Planet Earth’, the ultimate portrait of our planet.
-He subsequently co-directed the cinematic version ‘Earth’ to great worldwide acclaim.
+- Series Producer of the landmark series, ‘Planet Earth’, the ultimate portrait of our planet

-Alastair is fellow of the Royal Geographic Society who awarded him their gold medal in 2012.
-He has honorary doctorates from the Universities of Durham and Hull.
-Alastair lives in Bristol with his wife Melinda and two teenage sons.
+Alastair is a Fellow of the Royal Geographic Society and was awarded their gold medal in 2012.
+He has honorary doctorates from the Universities of Bristol, Durham and Hull.
+In 2017 Alastair was the BBC Grierson Trustees’ Award winner.